talsec/Free-RASP-Community/README.md

 :heavy_check_mark: Installing the app through untrusted methods/unofficial stores

-Visit our [wiki](https://github.com/talsec/Free-RASP-Community/wiki/Threat-detection) to learn more details about the performed checks and their importance for app security.
+Visit our [wiki](https://talsec.gitbook.io/freerasp/wiki) to learn more details about the performed checks and their importance for app security.

-# :rocket: Discover GitBook Documentation
+# :rocket: Discover Official Documentation
-Explore a comprehensive collection of resources, including guides, tutorials, and technical documentation on the [GitBook page](https://talsec.gitbook.io/freerasp).
+Visit the [GitBook page](https://talsec.gitbook.io/freerasp) for comprehensive and up-to-date guides, tutorials, and technical documentation.
 Whether you're just starting out or looking for advanced tips to enhance your project, you'll find everything you need here.

 ## :link: Integration Guide
 For a seamless integration experience, follow the steps provided in the [Integration Guide](https://talsec.gitbook.io/freerasp/integration).
 This guide offers detailed instructions to ensure a smooth and efficient process, no matter what platform you're working with.

-Make sure to bookmark the page and stay updated :books: :sparkles: !
+Make sure to bookmark the page and stay updated :books: :sparkles:!

-# Reference to Legacy Documentation
+## Reference to Legacy Documentation

-If you encounter any discrepancies or errors in the documentation, please open an issue so it can be improved for everyone's benefit.
-For additional information and historical context, you can refer to the [freeRASP wiki](https://github.com/talsec/Free-RASP-Community/wiki), which includes valuable legacy details and insights.
-Your feedback is greatly appreciated, as it helps refine these resources and better support the community’s needs.
+If you have any suggestions for improvement or notice anything that could be clarified in the new GitBook documentation, please open an issue.
+Your feedback helps us maintain high-quality resources for all users.
+For additional information and historical context, you can refer to the [freeRASP wiki](https://github.com/talsec/Free-RASP-Community/wiki/Legacy-Documentation), which includes valuable legacy details and insights.
+Additionally, the old information and historical context can be found when you checkout to a specific tag.
+Your input is invaluable in helping us improve our resources and provide even better support for your needs.